 Submit your application to access your “To-Do List.”

 2. Attend a program information session.
 Call 941.752.8100, prompts 2, 3, and 5 for more information.

-Length of Program: This program is 1300 clock hours, which takes approximately 1 year and 1 month to complete if attending full-time.
+Length of Program: This program is 1300 clock hours, which takes approximately 11 months to complete if attending full-time.